 How to Become a Chiropractor

-Since our founding in 1941, more than 5,000 chiropractors have graduated from the Northwestern Health Sciences University (NWHSU) chiropractic program.
+Why do we know so much about becoming a chiropractor?
+Since our founding in 1941, more than 7,500 chiropractors have graduated from the Northwestern Health Sciences University (NWHSU) chiropractic program.

 How long is chiropractic school?